rybijakKarpiowy/mirflex/SETUP.md

 # Environment Setup

 The repository has been tested with the following environment set up.
-To recreate, please follow the below installations in order
+To recreate, please follow the below installations in order.
+The steps in the README expect the conda environment name to be mirflex.

 ### Base